binaryops-wiebo/transom-functions-secured-example/README.md

 ### Logging in
 A POST request is made on the /user/login end-point, using Basic Authentication.
 This returns a token which must be supplied in the Authorization header as a `Bearer` token on subsequent requests, includind the `timesten` end-point.

-> Note that the [hello world](http://localhost:7070/api/v1/fx/hello) route is still available to users who are not logged in.
+> Note that the `http://localhost:7070/api/v1/fx/hello` route is still available to users who are not logged in.
 > In this case, the Anonymous user is applied to the request and permissions for that user will be validated against the endpoint.

 ### See Also